valancej/Docker-Security-Threats/README.md

 ## Securing Docker Images

 Encorporating the appropriate mechanisms to conduct static analysis on your container images gives insight into any potential vulnerable OS and non-OS packages.
 As discussed in previous posts, Anchore gives you the ability control whether or not you would like to promote non-compliant images into trusted registries through policy checks within a secure container build pipeline.
 This step is important because vulnerable images that make their way into production environments pose significant threats to those environments and are also costly.
+Within these images, focus on the security of the applications that will be running, although other checks are important, your application must be secure as well.

-A nice article on shifting left: https://www.cloudbees.com/blog/continuous-security-delivering-secure-apps-kubernetes
+A nice article on the shifting left paradigm: https://www.cloudbees.com/blog/continuous-security-delivering-secure-apps-kubernetes

 ## Securing Container Runtime

+It is important to set up tooling to monitor the containers themselves that are running.
+If new vulnerabilies get published that are impactful to a particular container, the appropriate alerting mechanisms need to be in place to quickly stop and replace the vulnerable container.
+Put simply, container infrastructure should be immutable.

+The first piece of securing the container runtime is securing the registries where the images reside.
+For organizations, it is considered best practice to only pull and run images from trusted container registries.
+As an added layer of security, only trusted and signed images should be promoted into production registies.
+Vulnerable, non-compliant images should not reside in container registires where images are staged for production deployments.

+The Docker Engine hosts and runs built container images that are pulled from regisitres.
+Namespaces and Control Groups are two aspects of Docker Engine security that need to be taken into consideration.

+Namespaces provide the first and most straightforward form of isolation: processes running within a container cannot see, and even less affect, processes running in another container, or in the host system.

+- Namespaces should always be activated.

+Control Groups implement resource accounting and limiting.

+- Resource limits should always be set for containers.
+This way a single container does not hog all resources and bring down the system.

+Additionally, the Docker daemon itself should only be controlled by trusted users.
+Currently, root privileges are required to run Docker commands, and caution should be executed when making changes to the Docker group.

+Sysdig Falco is an example of a tool that will continuously monitor and detect anomalous activity in applications and containers: https://github.com/falcosecurity/falco/wiki/About-Falco

+## Conclusion

+Containerized applications and environments present different security concerns, but fundamentally basic concepts and best practices for Host Operating System security and application security can play critical roles is establishing a stronger container security posture.
+When discussing container adoption, container image scanning, runtime monitoring, and host security are great places to start, however security best practices like scanning application source code for vulnerabilies/coding errors both in open source and propriety, along with shifting left when security scanning all contribute to a more complete security environment overall.